 The question of lubrication is one of vital importance to the economical operation of any car, and it is to the mutual interest of Stanley owners and ourselves that the oil best adapted to meet the requirements existing in Stanley Cars should be used at all times.
-After giving this matter much care and attention, we adopted, and have used exclusively for some years, the Harris Super-heat Steam Cylinder Oil, furnished by the A. W. Harris Oil Company, Providence, R. I., and would urge each Stanley owner to have this oil on hand at all times, and always to run his car with this oil, feeling confident that thus the best results will be obtaints will be obtaints will be obtaints will be obtained.
+After giving this matter much care and attention, we adopted, and have used exclusively for some years, the Harris Super-heat Steam Cylinder Oil, furnished by the A. W. Harris Oil Company, Providence, R. I., and would urge each Stanley owner to have this oil on hand at all times, and always to run his car with this oil, feeling confident that thus the best results will be obtained.